 SEIWG ProductsThe following products have been produced and are ready for use:

-|Product||Description||SEIWG 0102 NIEM||An interoperability standard that focuses on transitioning the SEIWG data model to conformance with the National Information Exchange Model (NIEM).
-The 0102 Standard includes an Information Exchange Package Document (IEPD).||SEIWG 0101 Suite||Force Protection Systems Sensor Information Interchange – A series of interoperability standards that define the communication interchanges between Command & Control Display Equipment (CCDE) and various classes of physical security equipment.
+|Force Protection Systems Sensor Information Interchange – A series of interoperability standards that define the communication interchanges between Command & Control Display Equipment (CCDE) and various classes of physical security equipment.
 The standards consist of a set of eXtensible Markup Language (XML) messages and supporting XML Schemas, and rules for subscription and sequencing.
-SEIWG 0101C is still applicable with no dates for sunset.
-SEIWG 0101A and SEIWG 0101B are also still supported.|
+SEIWG 0101C is the most current standard.
+SEIWG 0101A and SEIWG 0101B are still supported.

 |Force Protection Systems Command and Control Information Interchange – An interoperability standard that defines the communication interchanges between a CCDE and an Integrated Base Defense Command and Control (IBDC2) center.
 It consists of a set of eXtensible Markup Language (XML) messages and supporting XML Schemas, and rules for subscription and sequencing.

 |A software tool used to verify if physical security components communicate in a manner compliant with the SEIWG 0101 series of standards or the SEIWG 0300 standard.
 The tool indicates any non-compliant messages and provides suggested corrections.
 SIV-T scripts are available to assist in testing and training.

 |Interface Specification (RF Data Transmission Interfaces) for DoD Base and Installation Physical Security Systems – A Radio Frequency (RF) specification that defines the RF communication pathway between physical security sensors and a CCDE.

 The DoD services and industry are embracing these SEIWG products to develop and build System of Systems cohesive architectures consisting of government platforms and commercial products from many vendors that seamlessly exchange information.

 The SEIWG periodically reviews its products for Industry relevance and usage.
 The SEIWG will sunset, or retire, a product deemed no longer in use by the DoD or a product that has reached its end-of-support date; that is, ten years from original release.
-The following products have been sunsetted:
+The following have been sunsetted: